Fr0nty/DocumentHandler/README.md

 # DocumentHandler

-Firstly you need to install Ollama on your local machine form this site: https://ollama.com/ This will serve as the interpreter of the documents.
-Once it has finished installing run the command it shows in the cmd to install the first llm (llama3.2)
+Firstly you need to install Ollama on your local machine form this site: https://ollama.com/ \n This will serve as the interpreter of the documents.
+Once it has finished installing run the command it shows in the cmd to install the first llm (llama3.2).
+For more details about using Ollama you can check out their official readme here: https://github.com/ollama/ollama/blob/main/README.md \n
 You can install more powerful models but make sure you have enough space available:

 | Model                | Parameters | Size   | Download                         |